callum-oakley/blog/content/slides/worse-is-better.md

 date = "13th of April 2018"
 ```

-# worse is better
+# Worse is Better

 * * *

-## context
+## Context

-- it's 1991
+- It's 1991.

-- you are Richard P. Gabriel, computer scientist
+- You are Richard P. Gabriel, computer scientist.

-- you love <span class=sc>lisp</span>
+- You love <span class=sc>lisp</span>.

-- everyone else loves C
+- Everyone else loves C.

 * * *

-# what gives?
+# What gives?

 * * *

-- C is worse than <span class=sc>lisp</span>
+- C is worse than <span class=sc>lisp</span>.

-- but C won the race
+- But C won the race.

-- therefore worse is better
+- Therefore worse is better.

-- you write [an essay][] describing the worse is better approach
+- You write [an essay][] describing the worse is better approach.

 * * *

-# the right thing
+# The Right Thing

 * * *

-## the right thing
+## The Right Thing

-### simplicity
+### Simplicity

-- the design must be simple, both in implementation and interface
+- The design must be simple, both in implementation and interface.

-- it is more important for the interface to be simple than the implementation
+- It is more important for the interface to be simple than the implementation.

 * * *

-## the right thing
+## The Right Thing

-### correctness
+### Correctness

-- the design must be correct in all observable aspects
+- The design must be correct in all observable aspects.

-- incorrectness is simply not allowed
+- Incorrectness is simply not allowed.

 * * *

-## the right thing
+## The Right Thing

-### consistency
+### Consistency

-- the design must not be inconsistent
+- The design must not be inconsistent.

-- a design is allowed to be slightly less simple and less complete to avoid
+- A design is allowed to be slightly less simple and less complete to avoid
-  inconsistency
+  inconsistency.

-- consistency is as important as correctness
+- Consistency is as important as correctness.

 * * *

-## the right thing
+## The Right Thing

-### completeness
+### Completeness

-- the design must cover as many important situations as is practical
+- The design must cover as many important situations as is practical.

-- all reasonably expected cases must be covered
+- All reasonably expected cases must be covered.

-- simplicity is not allowed to overly reduce completeness
+- Simplicity is not allowed to overly reduce completeness.

 * * *

-# worse is better
+# Worse is Better

 * * *

-## worse is better
+## Worse is Better

-### simplicity
+### Simplicity

-- the design must be simple, both in implementation and interface
+- The design must be simple, both in implementation and interface.

-- it is more important for the implementation to be simple than the interface
+- It is more important for the implementation to be simple than the interface.

-- simplicity is the most important consideration in a design
+- Simplicity is the most important consideration in a design.

 * * *

-## worse is better
+## Worse is Better

-### correctness
+### Correctness

-- the design must be correct in all observable aspects
+- The design must be correct in all observable aspects.

-- it is slightly better to be simple than correct
+- It is slightly better to be simple than correct.

 * * *

-## worse is better
+## Worse is Better

-### consistency
+### Consistency

-- the design must not be overly inconsistent
+- The design must not be overly inconsistent.

-- consistency can be sacrificed for simplicity in some cases, but it is better
+- Consistency can be sacrificed for simplicity in some cases, but it is better
   to drop those parts of the design that deal with less common circumstances
-  than to introduce either implementational complexity or inconsistency
+  than to introduce either implementational complexity or inconsistency.

 * * *

-## worse is better
+## Worse is Better

-### completeness
+### Completeness

-- the design must cover as many important situations as is practical
+- The design must cover as many important situations as is practical.

-- all reasonably expected cases should be covered
+- All reasonably expected cases should be covered.

-- completeness can be sacrificed in favor of any other quality
+- Completeness can be sacrificed in favor of any other quality.

-- in fact, completeness must be sacrificed whenever implementation simplicity
+- In fact, completeness must be sacrificed whenever implementation simplicity
-  is jeopardized
+  is jeopardized.

-- consistency can be sacrificed to achieve completeness if simplicity is
+- Consistency can be sacrificed to achieve completeness if simplicity is
-  retained; especially worthless is consistency of interface
+  retained; especially worthless is consistency of interface.

 * * *